Brikwerk/whiteboard-vision/Project Reporting.md

 - If I have time, evaluate OCR algorithm
 - Research underlying technology
 - Look into licensing a bit more - specifically Apache

+## Oct 10

+### Progress

+#### Off-line Whiteboard Detection in Existing Literature

+- Plötz, Thomas, Christian Thurau, and Gernot A. Fink.
+"Camera-based whiteboard reading: New approaches to a challenging task."
+International Conference on Frontiers in Handwriting Recognition.
+2008.
+    - First comprehensive research done on end-to-end whiteboard notes to text
+    - Uses Hidden Markov Models for text detection
+    - Assumes text is well-formed and uses a more simplistic text detection method
+    - Good info on normalization and extraction of whiteboard images

+- Dickson, Paul E., et al. "Improved Whiteboard Processing for Lecture Capture."
+2016 IEEE International Symposium on Multimedia (ISM).
+IEEE, 2016.
+    - Fairly up-to-date study that looks into detecting whiteboard notes from a video feed
+    - Attempts to remove lecturers and other moving objects through averaging techniques
+    - Has novel methods for improving contrast and ledgibility for whiteboard notes

+- Jia, Wei, et al. "A CNN-based approach to detecting text from images of whiteboards and handwritten notes."
+2018 16th International Conference on Frontiers in Handwriting Recognition (ICFHR).
+IEEE, 2018.
+    - One of the most modern studies that involved whiteboards in some way
+    - Discuss CNN usage in detecting text in handwritten notes and on whiteboards
+    - Strategy involves connected component analysis
+    - Outperformed by other similar frameworks in text detection

+- Kota, Bhargava Urala, et al. "Generalized framework for summarization of fixed-camera lecture videos by detecting and binarizing handwritten content."
+International Journal on Document Analysis and Recognition (IJDAR) (2019): 1-13.
+    - Contains a summary postulating different theories and best practices for whiteboard text extraction, detection, and recognition.

+#### CRAFT Progress

+- Argument Usage
+    - **text_threshold:** Certainty that something is a letter.
+Ranges from 0 to 1.0 with 1.0 being 100% certain.
+Default threshold is 0.7.
+    - **link_threshold:** the amount of distance between characters to be considered a single word.
+Value ranges from 0 to 1.0.
+Defaults to 0.4.
+    - **low_text:** The amount of space padding letters, words, and lines within a bounding box.
+The larger the values, the smaller the space.
+Raising this value can have an effect on the link threshold.

+- Found disparities between the web demo and the text detection model provided.
+IP protection, possibly?
+Could be tweaking arguments with another model?

+- Got linking to work correctly.
+Lines of text can now be identified, however, a per word basis might be better.
+Test with Clova OCR on performance?

+#### CRAFT Detection Model

+- Utilizes batch normalization (like VVG-16, a CNN for detection) and skips the decoding step to generate two output channels which are utilized as score-maps.
+- Two channels are region score and affinity score.
+Both are 2D, isotropic gaussian maps.
+The region score maps where characters are likely while the affinity score maps how likely two characters are to be part of the same line of text.
+- Another small network is trained and used to refine the concatenation of the affinity score and the region score.
+This new score is used like normal for the rest of the CRAFT network, however, this enables better linking when attempting to detect lines of text.

+#### Licensing - Apache 2.0 vs. MIT

+- Both licenses are fairly similar in that they are quite permissive, however, the Apache license has a couple of extra clauses:
+    - Your product cannot present that it is endorsed by the Apache Foundation in any way.
+    - Any modifications of the original source code must be explicitly noted.
+All modifications must be preserved in the source.